knat/XData/Docs/TutorialEBiz.md

      |-complex children complex value // [ attributes ] { child-elements }
 ```

-An attribute is a name-value pair, the value must be simple or have no value.
-An element is a name-value pair, the value can be simple or complex or have no value.
+An attribute may have no value or have simple value.
+An element may have no value or have simple or complex value.

 XData is a static typing solution.
 Type information is defined in the XData schema.
 However, every value must be associated with a concrete type.
-For example, because `Product` is a abstract type, type indicator(`(a1:SportEquipment)`, `(a1:Shoe)`) is required to associate the value with a concrete type(`SportEquipment`, `Shoe`).
+For example, because `Product` is a abstract type, type indicator(e.g: `(a1:SportEquipment)`, `(a1:Shoe)`) is required to associate the value with a concrete type(e.g: `SportEquipment`, `Shoe`).
 In most cases, type indicators are not required.

 Schema is the specification/contract of the data.
 Below is the snippet of the EBiz schema: